Go Back

 Instructions

 • If you are making the sweet potato from scratch, bake two medium-sized sweet potatoes until tender.
-Let them cool, You can do some in bulk and have 1 cup bags ready in the freezer for quick dips.
-If you are using frozen sweet potatoes, you might need to drain them for half an hour so as not to make the hummus too watery.
+Let them cool.
+You can cook some in bulk and have 1 cup bags ready in the freezer for quick dips.
+If you are using frozen sweet potatoes, drain for half an hour to minimize making the hummus too watery.

-• Top with some olive oil and I like some pumpkin seeds on the top
+• Drizzle with some olive oil.
+I like to add some pumpkin seeds on the top too.

 Author: Farmers Wife Homestead